Giving Old Wood A New Life™

 Therefore, we sought out suppliers who could provide custom millwork that was a little different than the import materials that every other builder was using.
 Unable to find quality doors, trim, and flooring at a sensible price, Titus Gilliam started his own manufacturing facility in 2005, which has now evolved into a full line of reclaimed lumber products.
 We have strict quality standards due to our own discriminating taste.

 Our company is run as small business with a family atmosphere.
 Reclaimed Lumber Products is truly grateful for our quality team of employees and long list of happy customers.
 We do not want to grow so big that when the customer calls the person answering the phone doesn’t know the answer.
 Customers have a right to prompt, courteous, and knowledgeable service.
+Our expectation is that when you have questions, we have honest answers.
+You will get counsel on the best value and solution to your project.
+Our long history in this business has given us the experience to provide insight.
+Most product questions on our standard online store purchases can be answered right in the product listing or spec sheet.
 We sell direct to architects, builders, designers, and consumers; everybody gets the same fair pricing.
 Our goal is to give the customer the best quality and service for the best value.

 Green and Environmental Standards